Gladox114/Faster-Sign-In-web/README.md

 # Faster-Sign-In-web

-It's made to automaticly sign into a specific local Server but also could be used as a template for
+It's made to automaticly sign into a specific local Server but also could be used as a template for own use

 ---